isovector/certainty-by-construction/src/book/4-decidability.lagda.md

                      (branch l<x px x<r) = {! !}
 ```

-Finally, there is no reason to pattern match on the `{empty}`, since it doesn't
+Finally, there is no reason to pattern match on the `ctor:{empty}`, since it doesn't
 help us bring any new variables into scope.

 ```agda